 A splenectomy is surgery to remove the entire spleen, a delicate, fist-sized organ that sits under the left rib cage near the stomach.
 The spleen is an important part of the body's defense (immune) system.
-It contains special white blood cells that destroy bacteria and help your body fight infections when you are sick.
-It also makes red blood cells and helps remove, or filter, old ones from the body's circulation.
+It contains special white blood cells that destroy bacteria and help the body fight infections when you are sick.
+It also helps remove, or filter, old red blood cells from the body's circulation.

 If only part of the spleen is removed, the procedure is called a partial splenectomy.

 Unlike some other organs, like the liver, the spleen does not grow back (regenerate) after it is removed.